-How to transition from FTE to self employed (Guide)
+How to Transition From FTE to Self-Employed (Guide)

-Work today looks very different than it did just a few years ago.
-There are many options for pursuing your passion, work is often completed in defined projects, and for many businesses it is cost and resource efficient to outsource work.
-This shift has intersected with the underlying revolution of American workers in search of greater control of their destiny, and the desire to do work aligned with their passion and expertise.
-From our State of Independence in America study, we know that the cataclysmic workforce shifts of the past decades have fueled a new kind of productivity, wealth, and personal growth opportunity for American workers and companies.
-We also know that the majority of those who choose to pursue self-employment are very satisfied and plan to continue working as an independent.
+From our State of Independence in America study, we know that the major workforce shifts of the past decade have fueled a new kind of productivity, wealth, and personal growth opportunity for American workers and companies.
+We also know that the majority of those who pursue self-employment are satisfied with their choice and plan to continue working as an independent.

 GATE